Moirai (video game)

-Moirai was a 2013 indie game developed by Chris Johnson, Brad Barrett and John Oestmann.
-Described as an experimental game, although Moirai purported to be a single-player adventure game, it is revealed to the player that their decisions and input influence the experience of the next person to play the game.
-Moirai received analysis and reflection from critics and academics about the moral implications raised in the game.
-Due to trolling and a hack of the game's database, Moirai was discontinued in June 2017.
+Moirai is a 2013 video game created by independent developers Chris Johnson, Brad Barrett and John Oestmann.
+Described by the developers as an experimental game, whilst gameplay at first appears to be a narrative single-player adventure game, completion of Moirai reveals to the player that their decisions influence the experience of the next person to play the game.
+Moirai received analysis and reflection from critics and academics for its innovative gameplay model and moral dimensions of play.
+Player engagement with Moirai was marked by a high level of trolling, and a hack of the game's database led the developers to discontinue the online portion of the game in June 2017.

 Plot

 Moirai is set in a small village where the player is informed that a woman named Julia has gone missing.
-Players are tasked to investigate noises coming from a local cave beyond the village.
+The player is tasked to investigate noises coming from a local cave beyond the village.
 They can explore the village and speak to her neighbors to learn about Julia's story.
-The player is given a lantern and a knife by a lumberjack to assist them with exploring the cave.
-Whilst walking through the cave, players encounter a blood-stained farmer wielding a lantern and a knife.
-Players are able to ask three questions to the farmer: Why do you have blood on your overalls?, Why do you have a knife?, and I heard moans, what have you done?.
-The player then is given the option to let the farmer pass or attack them.
-It is later revealed that the farmer is a stand-in for the previous person that had completed the game.
+The player is given a lantern and a knife by a pair of lumberjacks to assist them with exploring the cave.
+Whilst walking through the cave, players encounter a blood-stained figure wielding a lantern and a knife.
+The player must ask them three questions: "Why do you have blood on your overalls?", "Why do you have a knife?", and "I heard moans, what have you done?".
+The player then is given the option to let the figure pass or attack them.